fortino22/PDS_Project/README.md

 3. **Improvement Estimation**: Actual performance improvements may vary from projected values
 4. **Temporal Factors**: Does not account for timing constraints or employee availability
 5. **Program Prerequisites**: Assumes all employees are qualified for all training programs
+6. **Optimality Gap**: Solution is within 1% of theoretical optimal for computational efficiency
+7. **Pre-filtering**: Focuses only on employees with current rating < 5 (excludes top performers)

 ---